 When discussing MRPT, one of the important properties to check is extensivity.
 Extensivity follows in a straightforward manner, whenever a theory is formulated in terms of diagrams.
 This holds for neither of the above discussed APSG-based methods.
 It is however possible to check size-consistency, i.e. additivity of the energy over non-interacting subsystems.
-Numerical tests indicate that MCPT is consistency-violating[5], similarly to related single-but-multi methods[28].
+Numerical tests indicate that MCPT is consistency-violating[5], similarly to related single-but-multi methods[33].
 It is only the second order of uMCPT, with zero-order energies composed of one-particle quantities, which proves to be size-consistent[6].
-In fact, several of the single-but-multi methods are consistency violating, with rare counter-examples[29].
+In fact, several of the single-but-multi methods are consistency violating, with rare counter-examples[34].
+There are also SS-MRPT theories which are size-consistent with localized orbitals[29, 31, 32].
 In view of this, it is notable that the APSG specific PT, outlined above does have the potential of being size-consistent.
-Size-consistency of this approach follows in a trivial manner if zero-order functions are eigenfunctions of H^0 of Eq.(3), which is additively separable for non-interacting suspsystems.
+Size-consistency of this approach follows in a trivial manner if zero-order functions are eigenfunctions of H^0 of Eq.(3), which is additively separable for non-interacting subsystems.

 Intruder states, i.e. quasi-degeneracy of the reference function with a perturbing function, is another important issue in connection with MRPT.
 The intruder problem of the PT specific for APSG has been mentioned already.
 Concerning MCPT, the question of intruders is closely related to the choice of E_K or the expression of the Fockian in the generalized MP partitioning.
-The best numerical experience has been obtained by the application of generalized ionization potentials and electron affinities as orbital energies[30], following the suggestion of Zaitevskii and Malrieu[31].
-Such an idea was also successfully applied in the SR formulation[32].
+The best numerical experience has been obtained by the application of generalized ionization potentials and electron affinities as orbital energies[35], following the suggestion of Zaitevskii and Malrieu[36].
+Such an idea was also successfully applied in the SR formulation[37].

 Appearance of a pivotal determinant in MCPT has an unfortunate consequence: PT corrections are not invariant to the choice for the pivot.
-This drawback is shared with the more sophisticated MRCC method[33] which works over an active space but does not use any zero order reference.
+This drawback is shared with the more sophisticated MRCC method[38] which works over an active space but does not use any zero order reference.
 Pivot dependence is more expressed in uMCPT than in pMCPT.
-An averaging procedure has been suggested as a cure, which however enhances intruder-sensitivity[34].
+An averaging procedure has been suggested as a cure, which however enhances intruder-sensitivity[39].